burak-selvi/react-phone-store-app/README.md

 ## Available Project Link

-You can directly access the project with this link: https://brkslv-react-phone-store.netlify.com
+You can directly access the project with this link: [Click for the project](https://brkslv-react-phone-store.netlify.com)

 ## Available Scripts